Thierry Ndikumwenayo: 2017–2021

-2022 - Present
+2022–present

 2022 was Ndikumwenayo's breakthrough season.
 He started the year with a 10 km PB in Castellon of 28:04, and went on to win the Gran Premio Campo a Traves in Serradilla, Spain.
 He ran as a pacemaker in the Barcelona Half Marathon and Madrid Marathon.
-Ndikumwenayo began his track season in May at the Desafio Nerja, and ran a near-19 second 5000m personal best of 13:06.58.
+Ndikumwenayo began his track season in May at the Desafio Nerja, and ran a near-19 second 5000 m personal best of 13:06.58.
 Three weeks later, he marginally improved his best time over the distance at the Meeting Iberoamericano in Huelva, placing third in 13:06.46.
 The improvements in his times and performances gained him an entry to the Golden Gala Pietro Mennea in Rome (his first Diamond League race), where he ran a PB and NR of 12:59.39 for 8th.
-He raced several more times on the Diamond League circuit over the course of that year: he was 2nd at the Meeting de Paris 5000m (13:05.24) and finished 5th over 3000m at the Bauhaus-Galan (7:34.91 PB), before suffering an injury setback which ruled him out of the 2022 World Athletics Championships in Oregon.
-He later shocked an incredible field to win his first ever Diamond League race in the Herculis 3000m.
+He raced several more times on the Diamond League circuit over the course of that year: he was 2nd at the Meeting de Paris 5000 m (13:05.24) and finished 5th over 3000 m at the Bauhaus-Galan (7:34.91 PB), before suffering an injury setback which ruled him out of the 2022 World Athletics Championships in Oregon.
+He later shocked an incredible field to win his first ever Diamond League race in the Herculis 3000 m.
 He ran a Burundian national record, a world-leading time, and Diamond League record to win in 7:25.94.
-He came 11th in the 5000m at the Memorial Van Damme (13:10.71), and competed in the Weltklasse Zurich Diamond League Final, but did not finish the race.
+He came 11th in the 5000 m at the Memorial Van Damme (13:10.71), and competed in the Weltklasse Zurich Diamond League Final, but did not finish the race.
 His 2022 cross country season began with 3 successive victories in the Cross Internacional de Soria, Cross de Atapuerca and Cross de Italica, at about which time he gained Spanish citizenship.